MATSF 2022 Annual Report and Draft Budget for 2023

 Mon-Fri 8am - 4:30pm

-For 2023, the basic monthly service charge will continue to be $12.00.
+For 2024, the basic monthly service charge will be $15.00.
 The MATSF service charge is billed to all

 customers regardless of water use and is primarily utilized for fixed costs such as debt service (repayment of